 I have been a teacher-adviser for years and it’s been my practice to be with my students if they have activities outside the classroom.
 I have been a mother and a teacher to them.
 I have noticed that my presence really created a greater impact on their performances.

-8. Find time to communicate with the parents
+8. Find time to communicate with the parents.

-As responsible parents send their children to school, they are expecting that teachers take the responsibility.
+As responsible parents send their children to school, they are expecting that teachers take responsibility.
 Therefore, it is a must to communicate with them from time to time.
 Personally, I set specific dates and times to meet the parents.
 I deem it very necessary.

-As a teacher who is highly concerned about my students’ well-being, I always include in my schedule having a conference with the parents.
+As a teacher who is highly concerned about my students’ well-being, I always include in my schedule a conference with the parents.
 I am also a parent and I also have kids in school.
 That is why I understand how these parents feel.

 Frequent communication with parents will help monitor the student’s progress.
 I believe that a parent-teacher conference is an ideal opportunity to discuss ways of promoting desirable learning outcomes.